Logiqx/gps-details/docs/devices/suunto/ambit3/README.md

 There appears to be a constant lag of 2 seconds, which usually indicates the speed is being filtered / smoothed.

-In many cases this behavior is also indicative of speeds being calculated from the latitude and longitude, so not the Doppler-derived speeds.
+In most cases this behavior is also indicative of speeds being calculated from latitude and longitude, so not the Doppler-derived speeds.

 ### Discussion

-This document shows the obvious data issues for the Suunto Ambit3 watches, many of which are related to timing.
+This document shows the obvious data issues for the Suunto Ambit3 watches, most of which are related to timing issues.

 It is perhaps worth considering the Suunto issues and how they relate to the timing issues on the Garmin Forerunner 255.
-Whereas Suunto drops entire records (or fields) when timing issues occur, Garmin persists the previous field values due to the design of their FIT writer.
+Whereas Suunto drops entire records (or fields) when timing issues occur, Garmin persists the previous field values due to the design + implementation of their FIT writer.

-Whilst it is possible to identify Suunto issues in FIT files (missing speeds, early records, late records, missing records) this document is not advocating these fixes in any analysis software.
+Whilst it is possible to identify timing issues in Suunto files (missing speeds, early records, late records, missing records) this document is not advocating these fixes in any analysis software.
 The purpose of this document is simply to draw analogies with timing issues in some Garmin watches.

 The early / late / missing issues discussed throughout this document are also evident in some Garmin FIT files, but the symptoms are slightly different.
 The FIT writer in Garmin watches persists field values in the absence of any updates, so the effects of timing issues are far less dramatic.